cryptoDevAmigos/rarity-analyzer/README.md

 - [ ] Instructions for Forking and deploy to site provider (Netlify)

+- [ ] Improve Git Performance
+    - Remove web folder from all branches except `deploy` branch
+    - Run build github action only on `deploy` branch

 ### Ideas

 - [ ] Show owned Nfts